 Pricing information hard to initially find

-WellCare's website allows you to easily navigate through each aspect of coverage, including drug formulary, extra benefits information, and pharmacy search tools as well as “New Member Quick Tips.”
-We had to go through several screens and selections to obtain pricing information, however.
-This made it harder to fully evaluate the plans until we had all the information.
-When we did see the premiums, they were all $0 monthly.
+WellCare's website allows you to easily navigate through each aspect of coverage, including drug formulary, extra benefits information, and pharmacy search tools as well as "New Member Quick Tips" or "Quick-Start Guide" found on its regional web pages.
+We had to go through several screens and selections to obtain pricing information, making it harder to fully evaluate the plans until we had all the information.

 Variety of PPO and HMO plans offered